Domestic recycling collection procedures

 Plastic recycling box

-We ask householders to place all plastic, tins and jars in a recycling box.
+We ask householders to place all plastic, tins and tin foil in a recycling box.
 Collection crews sort the recycling items by hand therefore householders are asked to clean and, where possible, squash items for collection.
 The following items can be placed in the plastic recycling box:

 - mixed plastics (excluding black plastic)